 I looked as my father stepped out watching as Mike parked the car and I listened as Lucy jumped out walking around meeting my father kissing him on the cheek then spitting out another lie to him.
 I stayed seated in the back just locking the doors.
 "Phoebe?"

 "Take me to the lawyer Mike, now."
 The confusion and anger rested on my father's face as they drove off.
 I could hear his yells demanding we return.

-"I'm never staying with them again," I said.
+"I'm never staying with them again, I have more people on my side," I said.
 He didn't ask any further just nodded his head.
 As they drove I dug into my pocket and pulled out the picture I've kept hidden from everyone.
-The explanation of my disappearance.
-What was just supposed to be a few days turned to a week.
+The explanation for my disappearance.
+What was just supposed to be a few days turned into a week.
 Then from a week to nearly a year.
 I looked at the smiling boy.
 The boy who took my small withered heart and made it full and happy.
 The boy who changed me and made me see things in a different way.

 I brought the picture to my lips and kissed it.
 As I shoved it back in my pocket I looked back outside at the city passing question everything, myself mainly but maybe the world too.